 Surprise!
 You’re just not going to get high by eating that freshly picked weed.
 At all.
-When cannabis is harvested and raw, no matter how much potential resides within, there is practically none of marijuana’s most famous and intoxicating cannabinoid, Tetrahydrocannabinol (THC).
+When cannabis is harvested and raw, no matter how much potential resides within, there is practically none of marijuana’s most famous and intoxicating cannabinoid, delta-9-tetrahydrocannabinol (THC).
 There is, however, a wealth of tetrahydrocannabinolic acid (THCA), an inactive compound found within the trichomes of living cannabis plants.

-THCA is a cannabinoid that up until recently has been closely compared to THC.
-Though THCA doesn’t get one high and THC certainly does, there is a relation: THCA is the precursor to THC.
+THCA is a cannabinoid that until recently has been closely compared to THC.
+Though THCA doesn’t get one high and THC certainly does, there is a relation: THCA is the precursor to psychoactive THC effects.

 So why does THC get us elevated and THCA doesn’t?
-The reason is due to the 3-D shape of the THCA molecule.
-It is a larger molecule that doesn’t fit into our cannabinoid receptors, specifically the CB1 sites.
+The reason is due to the three-dimensional shape of the THCA molecule.
+It is a larger molecule that doesn’t fit into our cannabinoid receptors, specifically the CB1 receptors.
 A cannabinoid must fit into a body’s CB1 receptor in order to have an intoxicating effect at all.

 The cannabis plant produces hundreds of cannabinoids, the chemical compounds responsible for the therapeutic and psychoactive effects of cannabis.
 Only a few cannabinoids contribute to the euphoric high that is unique to the cannabis plant, though.
 The most celebrated, researched, and sought after is THC.

 It’s commonly assumed that during the marijuana plant’s growth process that it is ramping up THC levels until ripe for the picking, but the primary cannabinoid being produced is actually THCA.
-Which begs the question, how does THCA become THC?
+How does THCA become THC?

 The simplified answer is through heat and light — or the process of decarboxylation.
-Heat removes a carboxylic acid group of atoms from THCA, converting it into a molecule and altering the THC chemical structure, thus becoming the perfect shape to fit into our endocannabinoid system (ECS) CB1 receptors that run throughout the human brain, producing the elevated experience.
+Heat removes a carboxylic acid group of atoms from THCA, converting it into a molecule and altering the THC chemical structure, thus becoming the perfect shape to fit into our endocannabinoid system (ECS) CB1 receptors that run throughout the central nervous system, producing the elevated experience.

-THCA, on the other hand, even though non-intoxicating, is a big part of the reason that fresh, raw, unheated cannabis is in fact a superfood.
+The non-intoxicating effects of THCA are a big part of the reason that fresh, raw, unheated cannabis is a superfood.
 You may have heard of juicing cannabis or adding raw cannabis to smoothies for health enhancement.
 There’s good reason.

-Like other superfoods, including avocados, kale, greek yogurt, green tea, and garlic, raw cannabis has potential in easing arthritis, chronic pain, fibromyalgia, and other ailments.
+Like other superfoods, including avocados, kale, Greek yogurt, green tea, and garlic, raw cannabis has potential to ease arthritis, chronic pain, fibromyalgia, and other ailments.

-THCA is believed to offer an assortment of medicinal benefits, and is commonly used as a nutritional supplement and dietary enhancement for its prospective:
+THCA is believed to offer an assortment of medicinal benefits, and is commonly used as a nutritional supplement and dietary enhancement for its:

 The human body is not capable of converting THCA into THC.

-The acidic precursors are considered “thermally unstable,” which is another way to emphasize that they will alter when provoked by heat.
+The acidic precursors are considered “thermally unstable,” which is another way to emphasize that they will alter when exposed to heat.
 Because of this instability, the molecules lend themselves to several different methods of decarboxylation.